Crises of Citizenship: Global Spotlight Week 2018

 With over 25 years of reporting experience, Jim Rutenberg was named media columnist for The New York Times in January 2016.
 Previously, he was a chief political correspondent for The New York Times Magazine (2014-2016), and currently is a writer at large for it.
 He served as the national political correspondent for the paper from 2010 to 2014, co-leading The Times’s daily coverage of the 2012 presidential campaign.

-Refreshments will be provided before the lecture.
+Refreshments were provided before the lecture.

 Omar Offendum in Concert